NiranjanKamat/AlphaBetaChess/README.md

 It contains future efforts by me to add more features and chess rules, to improve its rating and general refactoring.

 To try, run any of the non test classes.

+Click on piece and then its destination to make a move.